Artaxis.org is an evolving independent network of contemporary artists and their work.

 How is Artaxis.org funded?

-Artaxis Organization Inc. is funded entirely by donations and application fees.
+Artaxis Organization Inc. is funded entirely by proceeds from the Artaxis Shop (ShopArtaxis.org), donations, our Patreon (Patreon.com/Artaxis) and application fees.
 If you are interested in helping to support this resource, click here.

 Are the images on Artaxis.org copyrighted?